Stephen Hunter: Life and career

 Hunter has written three non-fiction books: Violent Screen: A Critic's 13 Years on the Front Lines of Movie Mayhem (1995), a collection of essays from his time at The Sun; American Gunfight (2005), an examination of the November 1, 1950 attempted assassination of Harry S. Truman; and Now Playing at the Valencia (2005), a collection of pieces from The Washington Post.
 Hunter has also written a number of non-film-related articles for The Post, including one on Afghanistan: "Dressed To Kill—From Kabul to Kandahar, It's Not Who You Are That Matters, but What You Shoot" (2001).

 Hunter is a firearms enthusiast, well known in the gun community for firearm detail in many of his works of fiction.
 He himself shoots as a hobby, saying "many people don't understand, shooting a firearm is a sensual pleasure that's rewarding in and of itself."

 In an interview with NPR on February 16, 2011, Hunter defended the public availability of high-capacity magazines after the shooting of Gabrielle Giffords and 18 others.
 He also said that it was not clear whether the 33-round magazine used by shooter Jared Lee Loughner played a part in the shooting.
 He had previously written in The Washington Post that extended magazines are particularly valuable to women and the elderly, who he said could use them effectively in semi-automatic rifles or shotguns.
 He points out that "women generally don't care to put in the training needed to master [rifles and shotguns].
 Nor can the elderly handle [long guns] adeptly."

+Following the killing of Osama bin Laden in 2011, Hunter wrote an essay bitterly attacking President Barack Obama.